root-project/root/README/ReleaseNotes/v612/index.md

   - When a 2D histogram was drawn with error bars and has a function in its list it was impossible to rotate it interactively.
 This problem was reported [here](https://root-forum.cern.ch/t/2d-histogram-fit-draws-to-wrong-scale/26369).
+  - As more and more people are using `TGraph2D` for random cloud of points, the default drawing option implying Delaunay triangulation was not appropriate.
+The default drawing option is now change to `P0`.

 ## 3D Graphics Libraries